 This is how to meditate—with interest and inquiry every time one or more of the three unwholesome root qualities [craving, anger, and confusion] arise.

 The Buddha called this vital quality of inquiry in the mind dhamma vicaya, which means a mind that naturally investigates reality.
-It is a mind that studies itself by asking questions to discover what is happening.
+It is a mind that studies itself by asking questions to discover what is happening and why it is happening.
 The mind wants to know the nature of the three unwholesome root qualities.

 Often practitioners pay attention to mindfulness and right effort, but they forget to practice dhamma vicaya.
 They forget to investigate and to ask questions about experience in order to learn.
 But mindfulness is about understanding.
 You have to use wise thinking to decide how to handle things; you cannot limit your practice to continuously being aware.
 That’s not good enough.

 The unwholesome roots are very dominant in the mind.
 They are very experienced, very skillful, and they will always get their way if we are not aware.
 If you don’t fully recognize them and bring in wisdom, they will take over the mind.